Ongoing siege following car explosion at hotel gate in Somalia's capital

-Mogadishu, Somalia (CNN)Somalia security forces are fighting armed gunmen to end a siege at a hotel in the east African country's capital Mogadishu on Sunday, according to police.
+Mogadishu, Somalia (CNN)Somalia security forces are fighting armed gunmen to end a siege at a hotel in the east African country's capital Mogadishu on Sunday that has claimed the life of the country's former defense minister, according to police.

+Police told CNN the country's former defense minister, Mohamed Nur Galal, is confirmed dead in the attack.
+Officials did not provide further details and did not confirm whether there were more casualties in the ongoing battle.

 A car bomb exploded at the gate of Afrik hotel and was followed by gunfire heard inside, Somali police captain, Ahmed Hassan, told CNN.
 The incident occurred around 5 p.m. local time (9 a.m.
 ET), Hassan added.